idoromm/Your-Home-Crowdsourcing-app/README.md

-# Apt-Crowdsourcing - Your Home
+# Your Home
 A crowdsourcing project for Computer Science Workshop course in TAU.
-Members: Ido, Kobi, Julya, Lior.
+Members: Ido, Kobi, Lior, Julya.

 In order to run the web app: